jakeasmith/gpt-researcher/docs/docs/faq.md

 ### How do you ensure the report is factual and accurate?

-we do our best to ensure that the information we provide is factual and accurate.
+We do our best to ensure that the information we provide is factual and accurate.
 We do this by using multiple sources, and by using proprietary AI to score and rank the most relevant and accurate information.
 We also use proprietary AI to filter out irrelevant information and sources.

 Lastly, by using RAG and other techniques, we ensure that the information is relevant to the context of the research task, leading to more accurate generative AI content and reduced hallucinations.